domclick/spring-flow-statemachine/README.md

 * It should be easy to use
 * It should be easy to integrate
-* It should manage not state of our application, but state of entities, which our application work with
+* It should manage not the state of our application, but the state of entities, which our application works with
 * It should be easy to configure and extend it

 Actually, spring-statemachine doesn't meet any of requirements.

-Almost every system we work with has some entities which have their own lifecycle.
+Almost every system we work with has some entities which have its own lifecycle.

-So we've created our own library, which allows you to achieve following goals:
+So we've created our own library, which allows you to achieve the following goals:

 * Define your own states for any entity
 * Define allowed transitions between states
-* Define actions, which should be performed before and after transitions
+* Define actions, which should be performed before and after specific transition
+* Define actions, which should be performed before/after any transition

 ## Non-goals